• Skip to primary navigation

 Online DSE risk assessments

-What is DSE and how to work safely with display screen equipment
+What is display screen equipment (DSE)?

-The HSE defines display screen equipment as “devices or equipment that have an alphanumeric or graphic display screen and includes display screens, laptops, touchscreens and other similar devices”.
+The Health and Safety Executive (HSE) define display screen equipment as “devices or equipment that have an alphanumeric or graphic display screen and includes display screens, laptops, touchscreens and other similar devices”.

-DSE typically includes:
+DSE includes:

 • Computer monitors